saltsystemslab/SkiRentalAdaptiveQF/README.md

 Experiments
 -------

-The experiments run in our paper can be triggered by the running the test script
+The experiments run in our paper can be triggered by the running the test script.

 ```bash
  $ ./run_tests